 Obermatt rank method

 Obermatt analyzes stocks exclusively on financial facts and fundamentals analysis.
-This is different from stock analyst ratings that use all sorts of personal judgements to come up with their stock valuations.
+This is different from stock analyst ratings that use all sorts of personal judgments to come up with their stock valuations.
 This means that with Obermatt, there are no personal feelings or opinions involved, only the hard facts of fundamentals analysis and quantitative investment metrics.

 Financial ratios become Obermatt Ranks